 Even in these cases, it is good to start a small home theater renovation project or swap out furniture.

-If the soundbar is bought without considering the space or the existing furniture, it can be challenging to place horizontally.
-You shouldn’t spend a lot on soundbars, but you should not be tempted to buy an unsuitable device.
+If the soundbar is bought without considering enough space or the existing furniture, it can be challenging to place the soundbar horizontally.
+You shouldn’t spend a lot on soundbars, but you should not be tempted to buy the right device.

 Mounting a soundbar vertically is a problem.
 There are no vertical soundbar mounting options.
-Manufacturers recommend that soundbar mount manufacturers place the soundbars horizontally by default.
+Soundbar manufacturers recommend that soundbar mount manufacturers place it horizontal placement by default setting.
 No manufacturer of soundbar mounts even considers making vertical mounts.

 The horizontal mount could theoretically be tilted 90° to make its orientation vertical.
-However, it won’t work in practice as soundbar mounts are designed to distribute soundbar weight horizontally.
-It can cause severe damage to your soundbar if it is vertically or sideways mounted.
+However, it won’t work in common practice as soundbar mounts are designed to distribute soundbars weight horizontally.
+It can cause severe damage to your soundbars if it is vertically or sideways mounted.